Kaelepulu Wetland

 Aythya fuligula

-The siting of four young Tufted Ducks at the Kaelepulu wetland in 2015 was the first in many years.
+The sighting of four young Tufted Ducks at the Kaelepulu wetland in 2015 was the first in many years.